sidney-hrlin/sidney-hrlin-github.io/_posts/2024-04-03-Linear-Quadratic-Optimal-Tracking-for-Time-Varying-Nonlinear-System.md

 \end{aligned}
 $$

-Next, for each time step $t_k$, q-function(reinforcement learning) could be defined as
+Next, for each time stamp $t_k$, q-function(reinforcement learning) could be defined as

 $$
 \begin{aligned}